menu

 Living in Berry

 Berry is a tiny city located in the state of Kentucky.
 With a population of 253 people and two associated neighborhoods, Berry is the 376th largest community in Kentucky.
-Berry has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Berry was built prior to World War II, making it one of the older and more historic cities in the country.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Berry has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Berry has few renters and college students.
 But the biggest reason it is quieter in Berry than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Berry may be for you.